-The Program Executive Office, Assembled Chemical Weapons Alternatives, or PEO ACWA, is responsible for the destruction of the remaining U.S. chemical weapons stockpile in Colorado and Kentucky.
+The Program Executive Office, Assembled Chemical Weapons Alternatives, or PEO ACWA, is responsible for the destruction of the remaining U.S. chemical weapons stockpile in Kentucky.
+ACWA was also responsible for the destruction of the U.S. chemical weapons stockpile in Colorado, which destroyed its last munition in June 2023.
 ACWA was originally established by Congress to test and demonstrate alternative technologies to baseline incineration.

 In 1997, Congress established the ACWA program to safely test and demonstrate at least two alternative technologies to the baseline incineration process for the destruction of the U.S. stockpile of assembled chemical weapons.
 Assembled chemical weapons are configured with fuzes, explosives, propellants, chemical agents, shipping and firing tubes and packaging materials.